liliatangxy/pytorch-cifar/README.md

 By default the output is not saved to a file.

-## Making Time Graphs with Varying Batch Sizes
+## Making time graphs with varying batch sizes
 `python compare_batches.py <name>`

 When training the model, have the output written to `log/<name>-<batch_size>`,